BattletechModders/IRTweaks/README.md

 * **Nuanced Called Shot Modifier**: The modifier for called shots (aka offensive push) is driven by the pilot's tactics skill, ability, and pilot tags.
 It can also be influenced by gear.
 * **Random Start by Difficulty Menu**: Allows an option in the new-game difficulty menu to be associated with user-created lists of starting mechs.
 * **Restrict Called Shots to Head**: You can only select the head on a called shot if the target is shutdown, prone, or you have special equipment.
+* **ShowAllArgoUpgrades**: Shows all available argo upgrades, instead of hiding the ones that require additional unlocks.
+* **SimGameDifficultyLabelsReplacer**: Allows customization of the labels on the 'difficulty' bar when you start a new career or campaign game.
 * **SkirmishReset**: This fix is a modder's resource.
 Skirmish saves the mechDefs that were customized, which can result in an ever-spinny when itemDefs are changed or mods are disabled.
 When enabled, this fix will always reset the Skirmish lances and mech definitions to the base state by deleting all customizations.
+* **SkipDeleteSavePopup**: Disables the 'are you sure' prompt when you delete save games.
 * **Spawn Protection**: Provides high evasion, braced, and guarded status to units when they spawn.
 This can prevent first-turn damage during mission start, or to reinforcements that spawn close to the player.
 * **Weapon Tooltips**: Modifies the weapon tooltips to more accurately report damage when a weapon uses extensions provided by [CustomAmmoCategories](https://github.com/CMiSSioN/CustomAmmoCategories).